john-itcsolutions/cheirrs/README.md

 `juju grant ubuntu consume uk8s:ubuntu/smart-web.postgresql`

-.. then the authorised user (in the kubeflow model - see below) may use:
+.. then the authorised user (in the kubeflow model - see above) may use:

 `juju add-relation <application>:db uk8s:admin/smart-web.postgresql:db`